 You can study four courses in your Study Abroad semester.
 If your home institution allows, and you have this in writing from them, you may be able to study less than this.

 If you choose to study less than four courses, note that the Study Abroad tuition fee remains the same.

 The last day to add or swap courses for Semester 1 and 2 is the Friday of the second week of semester.
 This means you have the opportunity to swap to another course approved by USC and your home institution.

 You should read the course outline of the courses you select carefully to consider if the outline, learning outcomes and assessment tasks align with your prior knowledge and study goals.

 All courses should be approved by your home institution if you are receiving credit transfer for your studies completed at USC.

 Refer to the explanation of terms for definitions of other words commonly used at university.

-For more information, contact USC International.
+For more information, contact the International Office.